Will Tesla Disrupt Long Haul Trucking?

 Combining the motor and first planetary reduction gear from the Model 3 with a 6:1 planetary hub reduction gear similar to the Arvin-Meritor axle linked above results in a "hub motor" something like this.

 In this design, a carbon rotor disk brake is fitted to the intermediate drive shaft, replacing the heavy duty disk or drum brake normally used.
-This is a practical size and weight saving approach for a Tesla all electric truck because the motors and battery system are sized for high torque / power and can absorb (regenerate) energy on long, steep downgrades at high speed, leaving the brakes used only for final stopping or emergency situations.
+This is a practical size and weight-saving approach for a Tesla all electric truck because the motors and battery system are sized for high torque/power and can absorb (regenerate) energy on long, steep downgrades at high speed, leaving the brakes used only for final stopping or emergency situations.
 So, while the small, high speed disk brake will have much higher wear and shorter pad life than a large "truck size" brake, this is not a problem because these brakes are only rarely used.

 Where all this effort to apply Model 3 motors to an in-wheel or "hub motor" design pays off is shown in this sketch.